Gigaspaces/insightedge-training/Day3/12_Machine_Learning/README.md

-# Lab: Structured_Streaming
+# Lab: Machine Learning

-###Reading directory including text files from a stream and writing tranformation into  memory table stream.
+###Using K-Means and logistic regression - to model spam and valid emails
 # Instructions

 1. Start InsightEdge in Demo mode: